MicrosoftDocs/quantum-docs/articles/provider-microsoft-qio.md

 - CPU Solver Hours: The amount of CPU solver time you may use.
 Tracked both at workspace level and “region x subscription” level.

-Microsoft QIO also have quotas for job concurrency.
+Microsoft QIO also has quotas for job concurrency.

 Up to date information on the various usage limits for each Microsoft QIO plan are available via the general [Azure subscription limits, quotas, and constraints](/azure/azure-resource-manager/management/azure-subscription-service-limits#azure-quantum-limits) article.